marijnh/Eloquent-JavaScript/19_paint.md

 {{index "undo history"}}

-Because undo has to be handled in a more complicated way than the other updates, it gets its own `if` branch in the ((reducer)), which takes the most recent picture from the history and makes that the current picture.
+Because undo has to be handled in a more complicated way than the other actions, it gets its own `if` branch in the update function, which takes the most recent picture from the history and makes that the current picture.

-Otherwise, if the update adds a new picture and the last time we stored something is more than a second (1000 milliseconds) ago, the `done` and `doneAt` properties are also updated to store the previous picture.
+Otherwise, if the action contains a new picture and the last time we stored something is more than a second (1000 milliseconds) ago, the `done` and `doneAt` properties are also updated to store the previous picture.

-{{index "Date.now function"}}

-We'll set up our ((dispatch)) function to add a ((time))stamp (the result of `Date.now`) to each update object.
-That way, `historyReduceState` can be a ((pure function))—`Date.now` doesn't produce the same value every time you call it, and as such isn't pure.

 {{index "UndoButton class", control}}

 The undo button ((component)) doesn't do very much.
-It dispatches undo updates when clicked, and disables itself when there is nothing to undo.
+It dispatches undo actions when clicked, and disables itself when there is nothing to undo.

 ```{includeCode: true}